open-austin/bodycam/_posts/2016-05-21-Make_body_cameras_work_for_the_people_City_Hall_4pm_Mon_May_23.markdown

 ---
 layout: post
-title:  Make body cameras work for the people: City Hall, 4pm Mon May 23
+title:  "Make body cameras work for the people: City Hall, 4pm Mon May 23"
 date:   2016-05-21 11:00:00
 ---
 Come to Council, Monday, May 23 4pm: Help make body cameras work for the people!